thomasmarsh/SDK/docs/FiftyThreeSDK-API-FAQ.md

 #####Why does ```FTPenManager``` have all this firmware update state?

 We've improved the Pencil connection experience and this required updating Pencil firmware.
-Since the UI for pencil firmware update is rather involved we provided an API to open Paper by FiftyThree and invoke the Pencil firmware upgrade.
+Since the UI for pencil firmware update is rather involved, we provided an API to open Paper by FiftyThree and invoke the Pencil firmware upgrade path there.
 We use ```x-callback-urls``` to do inter-app communication.
 We provide a minimal set of functions in the SDK to check if newer firmware can be installed and to invoke Paper with the right parameters to install it.
 Typically, you'd add a button in an settings table view.

 If you want to add support for this in your app you'll need to do the following: